-- Mineral Resources are reported exclusive of Mineral Reserves. - Mineral Resource and Mineral Reserves is a summary of Resource estimations made 2013 and 2015 and has not been updated since then and thus represent the status of December 31 2023. - Mineral Resource are compiled with a minimum mining width of 10 m in open pit mining and 2.5 m in underground mining.
-No additional waste dilution is included. - Reasonable prospect for eventual economic extraction (RPEE) is defined by a Whittle pit optimisation for open pit quantities and with cut-off for underground quantities.
+- Mineral Resources are reported exclusive of Mineral Reserves. - Mineral Resource and Mineral Reserves is a summary of Resource estimations made 2013 and 2015 and has not been updated since then and thus represent the status of December 31 2024. - Mineral Resource are compiled with a minimum mining width of 10 m in open pit mining and 2.5 m in underground mining.
+No additional waste dilution is included. - Reasonable prospect for eventual economic extraction (RPEEE) is defined by a Whittle pit optimisation for open pit quantities and with cut-off for underground quantities.

-• Different cut-off are used to define the Mineral Resource:
+- Different cut-off are used to define the Mineral Resource: •

-0.4 g/t Au
+- 0 Nyhem 2013 open pit 0.4 g/t Au

+- o Liden 2015 open pit 0.6 g/t Au-equivalent (Au 95 % of value)

-Liden 2015 open pit
+- Liden 2015 open pit

 Liden 2015 underground

+0.6 g/t Au-equivalent (Au 95 % of value)

 2.0 g/t Au-equivalent (Au 95 % of value)

-2.0 g/t Au-equivalent (Au 95 % of value)

 - The deposit is protected by valid Mining Concessions.
-Environmental permits have not been applied for. - No Mineral Reserve is defined.
+Environmental permits have not been applied • for.

+- No Mineral Reserve is defined.